vinothsasikumar/SyntX/packages/evals/ADDING-EVALS.md

 # Adding Additional Evals Exercises

-This guide explains how to add new coding exercises to the Roo Code evals system.
+This guide explains how to add new coding exercises to the Syntx evals system.
 The evals system is a distributed evaluation platform that runs AI coding tasks in isolated VS Code environments to test AI coding capabilities across multiple programming languages.

 ## Table of Contents